mathrick/mood-emacs/README.md

    ```
    This location will be referred to as `<mood root>` from now on.

-   **NOTE**: This is _not_ the same as your emacs config dir!
+   **NOTE**: This is _not_ the same as your Emacs config dir!
 See next step.

-2. Create a directory where your Mood-powered emacs config will
+2. Create a directory where your Mood-powered Emacs config will
    live.
 This can either be the standard location (`~/.emacs.d/`), or
    somewhere else.
 For me, it's `~/elisp`.
    ```